konj5/Storzi/README.md

 The main pattern filename must be `main.js`.

+You can check [an example JavaScript pattern](patterns/example-javascript/) for a template.
+You can also check existing JavaScript patterns as an inspiration.

 While developing your pattern, you can run it locally using the simulation:

 ```bash